By IAQ.works staff, edited by Chris Grubbs

 What Is Low Indoor Humidity?

-When your home’s humidity falls below 40%, it is considered a low humidity level.
-Low indoor humidity is more common during the winter season, particularly in regions that regularly experience freezing temperatures and snowfall.
-A lack of humidity in the air has health impacts, causing dry skin, lips and eyes, itchiness and a sore throat.
+When your home’s humidity falls below 40%, it counts as a low humidity level.
+Low indoor humidity is most common during the winter season, particularly in regions that regularly see freezing temperatures and snowfall.
+Cold outdoor air holds little moisture; once you heat it up indoors, the relative humidity drops to 15–25% in a typical northern house with no humidifier.
+Dry air pulls moisture out of skin, lips, and eyes, and produces the scratchy throat that mimics the start of a cold.

 Common symptoms of low humidity in the house: